baomidou/mybatis-plus-doc/src/content/docs/en/plugins/block-attack.md

 :::note

-- **Proper Configuration**: Ensure the plugin is configured according to the project's actual requirements to avoid overly restrictive settings that might hinder normal operations.
+- **Proper Configuration**: Ensure that when configuring the plugin, you consider your project's actual requirements to avoid overly restrictive settings that might block legitimate operations.
-- **Testing and Validation**: Thoroughly test the plugin's functionality before deploying to production to ensure it works as expected.
+- **Test Verification**: Thoroughly test the plugin's functionality before deploying to production to ensure it works as expected.

 :::

-The `BlockAttackInnerInterceptor` plugin is a critical security tool provided by MyBatis-Plus, effectively preventing full-table update and delete operations and protecting databases from accidental or malicious data corruption.
-Proper configuration and use of this plugin can significantly enhance an application's data security.
+The `BlockAttackInnerInterceptor` plugin is an important security tool provided by MyBatis-Plus.
+It effectively prevents full-table update and delete operations, protecting your database from accidental or malicious data destruction.
+By properly configuring and using this plugin, you can significantly enhance your application's data security.